 1 - The Vaginal Discharge is Brown or Red

-If the vaginal discharge is dark red, bright red, or brown in color, then the cat is experiencing complications and it will need assistance to give birth.
+Suppose the vaginal discharge is dark red, bright red, or brown.
+In this case, the cat is experiencing complications and will need assistance to give birth.

-If you notice this, contact your vet immediately and let him or her know.
-The doctor will walk you through the next steps and will advise you to either come in or wait for him or her to come to your house to assist the cat.
+If you notice this, contact your vet immediately and let them know.
+The doctor will walk you through the next steps and advise you to either come in or wait for them to come to your house to assist the cat.

 2 - The Cat is Pushing, but the Kittens are Not Coming Out